mramshaw/MQTT_and_mosquitto/README.md

     mosquitto_pub -t "test/topic" -m "Hello world!"
 	```

-    Or use the Golang publish component as follows:
+    Or use the [Golang](./golang/) publish component as follows:

 	```
+    cd golang
     go run mqtt_publish.go -t "test/topic" -m "Hello world!"
 	```

-    Or use the node.js publish component as follows:
+    Or use the [node.js](./node.js/) publish component as follows:

 	```
-    node mqtt_publish.js -t "test/topic" -m "Hello world!"
+    node node.js/mqtt_publish.js -t "test/topic" -m "Hello world!"
 	```

-    Or use the Python publish component as follows:
+    Or use the [Python](./python/) publish component as follows:

 	```
-    python3 mqtt_publish.py -t "test/topic" -m "Hello world!"
+    python3 python/mqtt_publish.py -t "test/topic" -m "Hello world!"
 	```

     In the first terminal, the broker should register the connection and disconnection of a publisher.